Flood mitigation in Darwin region

 Issues with flooding in the Darwin region are largely dependent on locality.
-Over the past few years, a number of areas have experienced riverine flooding or flooding due to trunk drainage issues.
+A number of areas have historically experienced flooding associated with unmitigated stormwater flows.

 During Cyclone Carlos in 2011, approximately 67 properties were impacted by inundation of floodwater from Rapid Creek.